shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 When you want to cast a spell, follow these instructions.

+1. Collect mana
-1. Choose the spell to cast
+2. Choose the spell to cast
-2. Calculate the wyl requirement of the spell
+3. (Optional) Upcast the spell
-3. Spend the necessary mana
+4. Spend the necessary mana
-4. Account for a target’s magic resist
+5. Account for a target’s magic resist

+### 1. Collect mana
+You can refill your mana at the start of your turn.
+You can refill up to your Mana Draw stat each round.

+Your mana pool starts empty, so you have to fill it to cast spells.
+While you have mana, your focus glows.

-### 1. Choose the spell to cast
+### 2. Choose the spell to cast

 Choose a spell you know or have prepared ahead of time, with permission from the DM.